BrowserSync/recipes/recipes/webpack.babel/readme.md

 ### Additional Info:

-Edit any files within SRC
+Edit any files within the `src` folder

 ### Preview of `app.js`: